sammiet03/Networking-Projects/Simple Configuration/Configuration for Switch and Router.md

 ## Simple Configuration for a Cisco Switch and Router

-- First I will show you the simple network topology we will use in this demonstration.
+## Simple Network Topology Used in this Demonstration

 ##### Steps for Configuring a Cisco Switch